“It is our Collective and Individual Responsibility, To preserve and tend to the world in which we LIVE.” -Dalai Lama

 This invasive, destructive pest is threatening our agriculture and timber industries as well as the plants in your own backyard.

-For more information on the “SLF” see this document from Penn State College of Agricultural Sciences.
-Spotted Lantern Fly – Invasive Weeds Fact Sheet (1)
+For more information on the “SLF,” see the following document from Penn State College of Agricultural Sciences: Spotted Lantern Fly – Invasive Weeds Fact Sheet (1)

 Invasive Species of Concern for Pennsylvania